-• SDHC will not conduct an interim recertification if a family reports an increase in income within three months of their next annual recertification effective date.

-• SDHC will not include earned income increases in determining whether the 10% threshold is met for increases in adjusted income when the family previously had an interim recertification performed for a decrease in annual adjusted income (earned, unearned, or combined) since the last annual recertification.
+- SDHC will not conduct an interim reexamination if a family reports an increase in income within three months of their next annual reexamination effective date. - SDHC will not include earned income increases in determining whether the 10% threshold is met for increases in adjusted income when the family previously had an interim reexamination performed for a decrease in annual adjusted income (earned, unearned, or combined) since the last annual reexamination.